History

 The University of Pennsylvania has traditionally been at the forefront of economics, and the Institute was established to enhance this leadership role.
 It was established in 1993 thanks to a generous gift from William P. Carey.

-From July 2000 through July 2011, Antonio Merlo, the Lawrence R. Klein Professor of Economics, directed the Institute.
+From July 2000 through July 2011 and from July 2012 through June 2014, Professor Antonio Merlo, Professor of Economics, directed the Institute.
 The primary focus of Professor Merlo's research is in the area of Political Economy.
-He has published numerous articles in the leading journals in the profession, including the American Economic Review, Econometrica, the Journal of Political Economy, and the Journal of Economic Theory.